bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 --dist_from_board_viewpoint_range .6 .9 .1
 ```

+If you would like to save the new calibration parameters to the robot itself, add the `-send` flag and they will be sent to the robot.

 ## Improving Calibration Quality

 If you find that the calibration quality isn't high enough, try a longer calibration